Academy of Management Journal

 Daphne Yiu, Associate Editor

-Daphne Yiu is the Department Chairperson and Professor of Management at the Chinese University of Hong Kong.
-She received a Ph.D. in Management from the University of Oklahoma.
-Her research examines how organizations make choices of organizational form, corporate and international strategy, as well as corporate governance mechanisms in relation to the institutionalization process, particularly in emerging and transition economies.
-Before joining the AMJ’s editorial team, she served as an editor/senior editor at Asia Pacific Journal of Management, Corporate Governance: An International Review, and Journal of World Business.
-She is serving, or has served, on eight editorial review boards including Academy of Management Journal, Academy of Management Review, Journal of Management Studies, and Organization Science.
-She was a recipient of AMJ Outstanding Reviewer Award, a Fellow and Past President of Asia Academy of Management, and a member of the Business Studies Panel of the Hong Kong Research Grants Council.
+Daphne Yiu is the Rath Chair in Strategic Management and Professor of Management and International Business at the Michael F. Price College of Business, University of Oklahoma.
+She received a B.B.A. in Management from the Hong Kong University of Science and Technology, an MPhil in Management from the Chinese University of Hong Kong, and a Ph.D. in Management from the University of Oklahoma.
+Her research is focused on how organizations elicit strategic responses to institutional change.
+In particular, she has examined how organizations make choices of organizational form, corporate and international strategy, as well as corporate governance mechanisms in relation to the institutionalization process in emerging and transition economies.
+Such works have been published in a number of top-tier management journals.
+She has served, or is serving, as a senior editor/editor at Asia Pacific Journal of Management, Corporate Governance: An International Review, and Journal of World Business, and on the editorial boards of Academy of Management Journal, Academy of Management Review, Journal of International Business Studies, and Organization Science, among others.
+She was a recipient of AMJ Outstanding Reviewer Award, Fellow and Past President of Asia Academy of Management, and Representatives-at-Large of the Global Strategy Interest Group at the Strategic Management Society.

 Tammar Zilber, Associate Editor